Crack Cocaine Effects on the Brain and Body

 Reading Time: 4 minutes

-Cocaine is a strong stimulant that has dramatic cocaine side effects on the central nervous system.
-Cocaine is abused in different ways including taking orally, sorting, smoking and injecting, all of which cause the drug to enter the bloodstream and take effect within seconds.
+Cocaine is a strong stimulant that has dramatic effects on the central nervous system (CNS).
+Cocaine taken in many ways, including orally, snorting, smoking and injecting, all of which cause the drug to enter the bloodstream and take effect within seconds.

 Crack cocaine is a crystallized form of cocaine mixed with other chemicals that is hardened into a rock-like object.
 When a person uses crack cocaine as their drug of choice, they smoke the rock in a pipe.
 When the rock is heated, it makes a cracking sound, which is why this form of cocaine is called ‘crack.’